 The first meeting should ideally be in a quiet place where you won’t be disturbed.
 After that, you can meet for a walk in the park or at a coffee shop.

-Prepare some fun ice breaker questions
+Prepare some fun icebreaker questions

-can be a fun and lighthearted way of getting to know each other during the first session.
+Icebreaker questions can be a fun and lighthearted way of getting to know each other during the first session.
 Pick a few that aren’t too daring and don’t take too much time to answer.
 “Would you rather” or “either/or” are fun and quick questions where the mentee gets to choose between two alternatives, and that can hopefully evoke laughter to break the ice.

 The first mentor-mentee meeting should be dedicated to getting to know each other.
 In subsequent sessions, the choice of the topic during a mentor meeting should be directly tied to your goals.
 Here are some tips: